oracle/node-oracledb/doc/api.md

 );
 ```

+Note that if node-oracledb is using the Oracle client libraries
+located in the Oracle Database installation, i.e. is on the same
+machine as the database and is not using Oracle Instant Client, then
+operating system privileges may be used for authentication.
+In this
+case the password value is ignored.
+For example on Linux, membership
+of the operating system [`dba`][96] group allows `SYSDBA` connections.

 Administrative privileges can allow access to a database instance even
 when the database is not open.
 Control of these privileges is totally
 outside of the database itself.
 Care must be taken with